FeatheredHwang/lines2anki/README.md

 # subs2anki
-Anki add-on for importing audio media with subtitile as new notes.
-Personally I use this to import Aboboo sentence library.
+Anki add-on for importing lines of movie and TV seires as new notes, consisting of audio media and subtitile.
+You should prepare audio and lyric files previously, using tools such as Aboboo.
+Personally I write this add-on to import Aboboo sentence library.